yildiramdsa/yildiramdsa.github.io/README.md

-Hi, I’m **Alina Yildir**!
-Thanks for stopping by—feel free to explore my projects and reach out with any questions.
-Enjoy your visit!
+Hey!
+I’m Alina Yildir.
+Dive in to see my work, and don’t hesitate to get in touch.